vernamlab/SCApeGoat/doc/metrics.rst

                     For example, the label can be the output of the AES Sbox such that L = Sbox[key ^ text].
    :type labels: dict

    :return: The SNR of the provided trace set
+   :rtype: np.ndarray
+   :raises TypeError: if any value in labels.items() is not a np.ndarray or list type

+   :Authors: Samuel Karkache (swkarkache@wpi.edu), Trey Marcantonio (tmmarcantonio@wpi.edu)

 .. py:function:: t_test(fixed_t, random_t)